wach78/lexicon-GarageV3/README.md

 GarageV2 is a C# console application for managing a small vehicle garage.
 The application lets the user create a garage, populate it with sample vehicles, park new vehicles, list parked vehicles, count vehicle types, remove vehicles, find vehicles by plate number, and search vehicles by filters.

-The project is built as a learning exercise around object-oriented programming, interfaces, enums, validation, inheritance, and console-based user interaction.
+The project is built as a learning exercise around object-oriented programming, interfaces, enums, validation, inheritance,Generics ,LINQ and console-based user interaction.

 ## Features